-Marine Order 42 applies the description 'container' as contained in the revised regulation 2.4 of Chapter VI of SOLAS.
-This states:
+Marine Order 42 applies the description 'container' as prescribed in the revised regulation 2.4 of Chapter VI of SOLAS.

 Containers on chassis and vehicles

-Marine Order 42 applies to domestic ro-ro operations—the SOLAS waiver for short international voyages does not apply.
+Marine Order 42 applies to domestic roll-on roll-off (ro-ro) operations.
+The SOLAS waiver for short international voyages does not apply.
 The need for an accurate gross mass of cargo for the safety of the ship applies on every voyage.

 If containers arriving at ro-ro terminals are consolidated with trailers/wheeled chassis, the cargo loaded onto the vessel is a ro-ro unit of cargo.
-A container that is part of such a ro-ro unit of cargo is not required to have a VGM.
+A container that is part of such a ro-ro unit of cargo does not need to have a VGM.

-The person/entity consolidating cargo into a ro-ro unit of cargo is responsible for ensuring the declared gross mass of containers and all other pieces of cargo consolidated, is accurate and provided as required by Marine Order 42 for a unit of cargo other than a container.
+The person/entity consolidating cargo into a ro-ro unit of cargo must ensure that all declared gross mass are accurate, for containers or cargo other than containers.
 If a container is provided with a VGM, this may be used as part of the accurate gross mass of the ro-ro cargo unit.